jjprevite/100-days-of-code/log2.md

 **Thoughts**: -->

+### Day 8: June 12th, 2017

+**Today's Progress**: Coded for 90 minutes today - 30 in Iceland Airport and 60 on bus from Dublin, Ireland to Limerick, Ireland.
+Thank you Dublin Coach for putting wifi in your bus.

+**Thoughts**: Made significant progress!
+Deployed portfolio to GitHub Pages, added a few projects.
+Feeling great!
+Anxious to build more projects now.

 ### Day 7: June 11th, 2017

 **Today's Progress**: Coded for 70 minutes on the plane from LA to Iceland.
 Worked on portfolio.